 We use a risk scale of 1-10, 1 being the lowest risk and 10 being the highest.
 Normally a risk score of 3 or less would mean that we would be unlikely to feel comfortable recommending a transfer unless there were any unusual circumstances.
-If you feel that you are someone that would fall into this category, we think that you would probably be better off leaving your pension within the guaranteed environment unless there were circumstances that dictated our advice like limited life expectancy.
+If you feel that you are someone that would fall into this category, we think that you would probably be better off leaving your pension within the guaranteed environment unless there were circumstances that dictated our advice or for example, limited life expectancy.

 If the questions below and the answers to them make you feel uncomfortable, then perhaps a transfer is not right for you.

 When you have considered the above basic information and how it affects you and your plans for the future, you can decide whether you wish to ask us to provide an analysis of your scheme and how it will compare when transferred to a personal arrangement.